nickjj/docker-django-example/README.md

 grep -ER --exclude-dir public/ --exclude-dir public_collected/ hello .
 ```

 You should get back no output.
-That means all occurrences of hello and Hello
+That means all occurrences of hello were
-were replaced.
+replaced.

 ```sh
 grep -ER --exclude README.md --exclude-dir .git/ --exclude-dir .webpack_cache/ \